CMSP Tales & KLX 300D Upgrades

 I am asking myself if these guys have a mandatory motorcycle officers training course curricula like we had to do in Europe.

-It sure does not look like it based on the things some of them do.
+It sure does not look like it based on the things some of them get up to.

 For some reason the really older and seasoned ones seem to have all the right skills, demeanor and attitude but I am not sure if the training was better back then or if their age and experience is the factor here.

-The good ones are all very calm, steady types and their eyes tell a million stories about them having seen it all while fully expecting something new.
+The good ones are all very calm, steady types and their eyes tell a million stories about them having seen it all while fully expecting something new and unexpected.

 Marcello and Alfonso are quite good instructors by the way, but this is offset by the noob dropping and stopping Olympics they cater to which is not so good for refresher riders coming back after a few decades away like I was.

-These two also argued with each other about doing stuff which was not good to see, they should keep that for when all the students have gone and they debrief each day.
+These two also argued with each other about doing stuff which was not good for students to see, they should keep that for when all the students have gone and they debrief each day.

 Actually, I contend that this drop and stop Olympics aspect is even more challenging for beginners trying to master riding a motorcycle safely.

-Now that I had the temporary license, permit, and insurance to ride my own bike, I wanted to arrive on it and actually use it.
+At the time I had the temporary license, permit, and insurance to ride my own bike, I wanted to arrive for the CMSP on it and actually use it and I had good medical reasons for having this view.

-They cannot accommodate people of my dimensions bearing my exotic list of medical calamities on their equipment!
+NorCal Moto cannot accommodate people of my dimensions bearing my exotic list of medical calamities on their current equipment!

-Legally reaching the Pleasant Hill NorCal Moto facility by sunrise was an issue for me since my permit did not allow for driving in the dark or on freeways until you are fully licensed.
+Legally, reaching the Pleasant Hill NorCal Moto facility by sunrise was an issue for me since my temporary permit did not allow for driving in the dark or on freeways until you are fully licensed.

-You will also need a DOT certified helmet, which they can provide if you don't have one by the way.
+You will also need a DOT certified helmet, which they can provide if you don't have one, FYI.

-However, you must have appropriate clothing, shoes, gloves, and a rain suit in case precipitation falls from the sky.
+However, you must have appropriate clothing, shoes, gloves, and a rain suit in case precipitation happens to fall from the sky.

 It all looked rather splendid on paper at any rate!